ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 This is the approach we will use.

 ### Write a method to train the model
-Write a python function `train(s)` that takes a string, `s` and returns a dictionary representing the transition probabilities in the representation described above.
+Write a python function `train(s)` that takes a string.
+You are not given starter code for train or generate so make a file titled 'markov.py' and write both funcitons here, you should also write a main method and test the two in that file as well. `train(s)` takes in a string, `s` and returns a dictionary representing the transition probabilities in the representation described above.
 That is, each word `w` in `s` should be a key in the dictionary.  `w`'s associated value should be a list containing all of the words that followed `w` in `s` in their relative proportions to what is in the string `s`.
 For example, for the string above, the dictionary returned would be:
 ```
 {
   'Yeah': ['baby'],